 - Family History: Having a close blood relative, such as a parent or sibling, with heart disease increases your risk of having heart disease.

-- Race: Black women have a higher risk of heart disease and stroke than white women.
+- Race: Some races have a higher risk of heart disease and stroke.

 - Previous Heart Attack: A history for past heart attacks can increase the odds of having another one in the future.
 However, in this case, there are things you can do to reduce your risk, such as eating healthfully and participating in cardiac rehab.